Acetyld/expo-foreground-actions/README.md

    }
     ```

-3. Make sure the plugin is loaded in your app.json, you can do this by running **prebuild on managed** or by running **pod install/gradle build** on bare.
+3. Make sure the plugin is loaded in your app.json, you can do this by running **prebuild on managed** or by running *
+   *pod install/gradle build** on bare.

 ### 🤖 How to use?

-For now there is not dedicated documentation, i showed off the current methods in the example app.
-See below
+For the time being, dedicated documentation is not available.
+However, you can explore the usage of current methods in
+the provided example app.
+Refer to the [Example](https://github.com/Acetyld/expo-foreground-actions/tree/main/example)

-- See [Example](https://github.com/Acetyld/expo-foreground-actions/tree/main/example) folder on how to use this package.
+folder to understand how to utilize this package effectively.

 ![Example](assets/App_tsx.png)

 ### 🤖 Functions

 #### `runForegroundedAction`